B330

-The B330 (previously known as the Nautilus space complex module and BA 330) was an inflatable space habitat being privately developed by Bigelow Aerospace from 2010 until 2020.
+The B330 (previously known as the Nautilus space complex module and BA 330) was an inflatable space habitat privately developed by Bigelow Aerospace from 2010 until 2020.
 The design was evolved from NASA's TransHab habitat concept.
-B330 will have 330 m3 of internal volume, hence its numeric designation.
+B330 was to have 330 m3 of internal volume, hence its numeric designation.

-The craft is intended to support zero-gravity research including scientific missions and manufacturing processes.
-Beyond its industrial and scientific purposes, however, it has potential as a destination for space tourism and a craft for missions destined for the Moon and Mars.
+The craft was intended to support zero-gravity research including scientific missions and manufacturing processes.
+Beyond its industrial and scientific purposes, however, it had potential as a destination for space tourism and a craft for missions destined for the Moon and Mars.

-Several test articles were built and tested in various conditions in ground test facilities, but no flight versions were built.
+Several test articles were built and tested in ground test facilities, but no flight versions were built.